Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

-This is one of the smallest Class C rigs you can find and you might even hear a few folks refer to this as a Class B+ RV, but we’re going to keep things simple and keep it in the Class C category.
-Between the short height of this rig, the 22′ length, and the Ford E-350 chassis it drives more like a large pickup truck than a fully loaded house on wheels!
-In fact, it’s only about a foot or two longer than an F-350 truck which really highlights just how compact this RV is.
+This is one of the smallest Class C rigs I can find, and you might even hear a few folks refer to this as a Class B+ RV, but we’re going to keep things simple and hold it in the Class C category.
+Between the short height of this rig, the 22′ length, and the Ford E-350 chassis, this Gulfstream RV BT Cruiser 5210 drives more like a large pickup truck than a fully loaded house on wheels!

-One of my favorite things about this RV is the layout as it’s a bit different than the standard Class C. Instead of having the bed in the back of the rig, the large queen size bed is found behind the cab area but when it’s not in use it turns into a very spacious seating area.
-Some folks refer to this rig (and others like it) as a people hauler because of all the seating available.
+In fact, it’s only about a foot or two longer than an F-350 truck, which really highlights just how compact this RV is, making it one of the smallest driveable RVs with both shower and toilet.
+One of my favorite things about this RV is the layout, as it’s a bit different than the standard Class C. Instead of having the bed in the back of the rig, the large queen size bed is found behind the cab area, but when it’s not in use it turns into a very spacious seating area.

+Some RVers refer to this rig (and others like it) as a people hauler because of all the seating available.
 While I like the appliances in the kitchen and the high-quality oven is a highlight, I have some criticisms about the counter space.
-The counter is extended out, almost like a J-shape, which makes it feel more like a residential kitchen but the sink is placed in a way that you end up with some dead space on the counter.
-If you’re not doing anything too fancy or eating out a lot it might not be an issue for you but it’s still worth keeping in mind.
+The counter is extended out, almost like a J-shape, which makes it feel more like a residential kitchen, but the sink is placed in a way that there’s some dead space on the counter.

-The bathroom is located all the way in the back of the RV and features a well designed dry bath with a shower and toilet.
-There are several nice touches that make this bathroom feel spacious, at least for a 22′ RV.
-I love the location of the towel racks and the toilet is perfectly angled to give you maximum space.
-I also like the actual location of the bathroom in the back of the RV and away from the main seating area since it at least gives you the opportunity for a little privacy.
+I love the location of the towel racks, and the toilet is perfectly angled to give you maximum space.
+I also like the actual location of the bathroom in the back of the RV and away from the main seating area, as it gives the opportunity for a little privacy.

 You can check out the bathroom inside this little RV in this video: